-Currently there are not any PMI companies that will insure a 2nd home condo which is why the 20% down is required.
+Buying a condo has its privileges of carefree living.
+Now, it is possible to purchase a condo as a vacation home with as little as 10% down!
 In order to finance a condo purchase, the condo must be approved by meeting certain industry standards.
 So we would request items such as a completed condo questionnaire, declarations and bylaws, proof of all insurances, and a copy of the current budget of the association.
 As you will see further down in this article, there are several options to obtain the down payment rather than out of a savings account.

 VA cash out refinance loan on primary residence:

 A little known option through VA is to be able to refinance up to 100% of the appraised value of the home and the funds may be used to pay off the existing mortgage, consolidate debts, or receive cash out for many reasons including use towards buying another home.
 The cash out from the VA refinance could either be used to fully purchase the second home in cash with no loan needed on the new home or get enough cash out for the down payment on the new home while getting a conventional first mortgage for the rest.

 Conventional cash out refinance loan on primary residence or investment property:

 Fannie Mae and Freddie Mac conventional loans will allow up to 80% of the appraised value on a primary residence or 75% on an investment property.
 The cash received from this refinance could be used towards the down payment on the 2nd home or if there is enough equity available, the cash could be used to fully purchase the 2nd home.